Russia sends 3 cosmonauts to International Space Station amid turmoil over Ukraine

-“Everything is fine on board and the group is doing great,” a Russian ground controller said on NASA television through a translator shortly after liftoff.
+“Everything is fine on board, and the group is doing great,” a Russian ground controller said on NASA television through an interpreter shortly after liftoff.

 The launch comes as tensions continue to mount between the United States and Russia over Russia’s invasion of Ukraine.

-The U.S. has imposed heavy sanctions on Russia, and President Biden has labeled Russian President Vladimir Putin a “war criminal.”
-Dmitry Rogozin, the head of Roscosmos, the Russian space agency, has said that since Russia is responsible for boosting the station, it could force it to come crashing down and has threatened to consider dissolving the partnership.
+The United States has imposed heavy sanctions on Russia, and President Biden has labeled Russian President Vladimir Putin a “war criminal.”
+Dmitry Rogozin, the head of Roscosmos, the Russian space agency, has said that because Russia is responsible for boosting the station, it could force it to come crashing down and has threatened to consider dissolving the partnership.

 NASA leaders have continually said that the United States remains committed to the partnership and that space remains an area where the two countries can cooperate.